uccser/cs-field-guide/csfieldguide/chapters/content/en/artificial-intelligence/sections/chatterbots-and-the-turing-test.md

 Siri is an example of a chatterbot that has the job of *helping* a human, unlike most chatterbots which simply have the purpose of web entertainment.
 It also has voice recognition, so you can talk to it rather than just typing to it.

-## The Turing Test
+## The Turing test

 {panel type="teacher-note"}

-# TED video introducing the Turing Test
+# TED video introducing the Turing test

-There is a TED video that gives an overview of the Turing Test [on YouTube](https://www.youtube.com/watch?v=3wLqsRLvV-c).
+There is a TED video that gives an overview of the Turing test [on YouTube](https://www.youtube.com/watch?v=3wLqsRLvV-c).

 {panel end}